dlabra/dlabra/README.md

 # Daniel Andres Labra Silva

 📧 d.labrasilva@gmail.com
-🏠 Montreal, Quebec

 ---

 ## 🚀 Career Summary

-Experienced in both agile and traditional methodologies, with a background in developing applications using .NET Core, ASP.NET with C#.
-Proficient in working with Oracle and SQL Server databases.
-Skilled in performing analysis and development tasks across various projects.
+Full Stack Developer with over 7 years of experience in designing, developing, and migrating applications using .NET Core, ASP.NET, Node.js, and 2 years working with Angular.
+Experience in building APIs, microservices, and cloud solutions (Azure).
+I have led development teams, optimized application performance, and improved unit test coverage.
+Worked on projects for clients such as Disney Media, United Airlines, Electronic Arts and others.

 ---